MichaelEdk/CatApi-.NET-Wrapper/README.md

 This is a wrapper around The Cat Api.
 For more information see http://thecatapi.com/docs.html

-For examples of usages, see the unit tests.
+For examples of usages, see the unit test called TestTheThing, under RequestBuilderTests.
 When I stop being lazy I'll upload some real examples.